Azure/bicep-registry-modules/avm/res/db-for-postgre-sql/flexible-server/README.md

 ### Parameter: `tier`

 The tier of the particular SKU.
-Tier must align with the "skuName" property.
-Example, tier cannot be "Burstable" if skuName is "Standard_D4s_v3".
+Tier must align with the 'skuName' property.
+Example, tier cannot be 'Burstable' if skuName is 'Standard_D4s_v3'.
 - Required: Yes
 - Type: string
 - Allowed: